thomasbad/No_Sophos_TamperProtection/README.md

 `

 ## BUG
-No time to fix the Drive Letter vaildation check yet, just input the correct the drive letter and it will work The GUI version haven't been test yet, but since the code is mostly copy from CLI version, it should works fine.
+No time to fix the Drive Letter vaildation check yet, just input the correct the drive letter and it will work.

+The GUI version haven't been test yet, but since the code is mostly copy from CLI version, it should works fine.
 If it doesn't, please let me know.